The 4W Initiative

 Women sustain families and build communities.
-Contribute to economic well-being and care for the earth.
+They contribute to economic well-being and care for the earth.
 At University of Wisconsin-Madison Global Health Institute, we believe improving the lives of women improves the lives of all.
-That is why GHI co-convened the 4W (Women and Well-being in Wisconsin and the World) Initiative.
+That is why GHI collaborated with the School of Human Ecology and the Department of Gender and Women’s Studies to co-convene the 4W (Women and Well-being in Wisconsin and the World) Initiative.

 Who works for women’s well-being?
 Earth scientists, consumer scientists and social scientists.
 Artists and teachers.
 Public health experts and philanthropists.
 Partners from across campus working with communities in Wisconsin and across the world.